pietroppeter/advent-of-code-2024/notes.md

 ## day 3

 - possum `scan` is renamed to `find` but my version still uses `scan`
+- part2 more involved and I made a separate 03_2.possum file

 this was fun, I enjoyed learning a more advanced pattern for possum